BellaMoonaria/Moon-Development/privacy-policy.md

 ### Necessary Data

-The following Data is needed for different features, including but not limited to Command execution.
-The Data is not stored.
+The following Data is not stored but needed for different features, including but not limited to Command execution.
 - Server ID
 - Channel ID and ratelimit of requested channel

 No usage of data outside of the aformentioned cases will happen.
-Data is and will not be shared or sold with any Third-Party websites or service.
+Data is and will not be shared or sold with any Third-Party website or service.

 ## Storage of Data